Seahawks reportedly not meeting with QB Deshaun Watson

 Reports stated the Texans will have to sign off on any deal.
 But earlier reports stated that the Panthers and Saints had made offers for Watson to Houston, which is said to want a package including at least three first-round picks.

-Regardless of whether it’s Watson’s decision to cross off Seattle or the Seahawks no longer being interested, the upshot seems to be that after some initial reports that the Seahawks would be among the leaders for Watson everything now points to Seattle needing to go another direction as it attempts to replace Russell Wilson, traded last Tuesday to Denver.
+Regardless of whether it’s Watson’s decision to cross off Seattle or the Seahawks no longer being interested, the upshot seems to be that after some initial reports that the Seahawks would be among the leaders for Watson everything now points to Seattle needing to go another direction as it attempts to replace Russell Wilson, who was traded last week to Denver.

-Seattle got Drew Lock in return from the Broncos in that trade and it is thought the Seahawks view Lock as a potentially legitimate option at quarterback.
+Seattle got Drew Lock in return from the Broncos in that trade, and it is thought the Seahawks view Lock as a potentially legitimate option at quarterback.

-Seattle also has former UW standout Jacob Eason on its roster and is thought likely to re-sign free agent Geno Smith.
+Seattle also has former UW standout Jacob Eason on its roster and is thought likely to re-sign free-agent Geno Smith.

-Seattle also could look to some of the other free agent quarterbacks available such as Marcus Mariota, and with the number nine pick in the draft thanks to the Wilson trade could also target a QB in the draft.
+Seattle also could look to some of the other free-agent quarterbacks available such as Marcus Mariota, and with the number nine pick in the draft thanks to the Wilson trade could also target a QB in the draft.

-The trade market heated up for Watson when it was learned Friday he would not be indicted by a Houston grand jury on sexual assault and harassment allegations.
+The trade market heated up for Watson when it was learned Friday that he would not be indicted by a Houston grand jury on sexual assault and harassment allegations.

 Watson did not play in 2021 after asking for a trade and then news breaking of the sexual assault allegations.
 He was named to the Pro Bowl the previous three years.